-ANN model is decent with a KGE' of 0.67 (Table 4), but strongly overestimates low flows at the beginning of December, then underestimates the flood peak at the end of the month (Fig. 4d).
-The model slightly underestimates volume (β =0.87), and is lacking in variability (γ =0.75) and shape and timing (r=0.82).
-The high flows are poorly simulated but the low flows are well fitted, although volume is slightly overestimated (β_L =1.21).
-The oscillations of the simulated discharges (Fig. E1c) may appear because the model does not account the time needed for the aquifer to replenish and generate an increase of discharge at the spring.
+The ANN model is decent, with a KGE' of 0.67 (Table 4), but strongly overestimates low flows at the beginning of December and then underestimates the flood peak at the end of the month (Fig. 4d).
+The model slightly underestimates volume ($\beta = 0.87$) and is lacking in variability ($\gamma = 0.75$) and shape and timing (r = 0.82).
+The high flows are poorly simulated, but the low flows are well fitted, although volume is slightly overestimated ($\beta{\rm L} = 1.21$).
+The oscillations of the simulated discharges (Fig. E1c) may appear because the model does not account for the time needed for the aquifer to replenish and generate an increase in discharge at the spring.

-Reservoir model is very good with a KGE' of 0.83 (Table 4).
+The reservoir model is very good, with a KGE' of 0.83 (Table 4).
 At the end of the dry period, the low flows are overestimated and the first flood is underestimated (Fig. 4d).

-This may be due to heterogeneous precipitation occurring on highly transmissive parts of the catchment.
-In this case, the soil available water capacity (E{min}) - which is necessary for a good simulation of low-flow periods - may not be representative of the whole catchment, thus inducing a more dampened response than observed.
-The model is balanced and accurate on volume (β =1.05) and shape and timing (r=0.93), but slightly lacks in variability (γ =0.85).
-The model is decent on high flows but has middling variability (γ =0.57) which can be due to the underestimation of the late December flood peak.
-The low flows and recession periods are overestimated (β L=1.20 and γ L=1.19).
+This may be due to heterogeneous precipitation occurring in highly transmissive parts of the catchment.
+In this case, the soil available water capacity ($E{\rm min}$) - which is necessary for a good simulation of low-flow periods - may not be representative of the whole catchment, thus inducing a more dampened response than observed.
+The model is balanced and accurate in volume ($\beta=1.05$) and shape and timing (r=0.93) but slightly lacks in variability ($\gamma=0.85$).
+The model is decent in high flows but has middling variability ($\gamma{\rm H}=0.57$), which can be due to the underestimation of the late December flood peak.
+The low flows and recession periods are overestimated ($\beta{\rm L}=1.20$ and $\gamma{\rm L}=1.19$).

-DE is bad for ANN and reservoir models (0.77 and 0.84, respectively, Fig. 7d).
+DE is bad for the ANN and reservoir models (0.77 and 0.84, respectively, Fig. 7d).
 Both models have a positive dynamic error with a higher share of low flows, which highlight an underestimation of the occurrence of low flows.
-Here, the positive dynamic error is influenced by the constant underestimation of the observed discharge during the dry period (October-December 2019), accounting for more than 50 % of the observations.
+Here, the positive dynamic error is influenced by the constant underestimation of the observed discharge during the dry period (October-December 2019), accounting for more than 50% of the observations.

 The very short data length is particularly detrimental to the ANN model as the learning period is only about 4 years.
 Furthermore, even when data are available, there is a significant amount of time without (relevant) discharge, for which no input-output relation can be learned.
 Due to the characteristics of the discharge time series, it can be assumed that a much longer time series of daily values would be needed to successfully simulate the discharges of Qachqouch spring.
-On the other hand, the reservoir model seems more appropriate to simulate Qachqouch spring discharges even with the limited data

-495 available.
-This highlights the strength of conceptual modelling to take into account recharge processes and reservoir replenishment, even on a short dataset with long dry periods.
+On the other hand, the reservoir model seems more appropriate for simulating Qachqouch spring discharges even with the limited data available.
+This highlights the strength of conceptual modelling in taking into account recharge processes and reservoir replenishment, even on a short dataset with long dry periods.